-For organic food lovers there are 3 shops, Naturalia, Bio coop and Epicerie Générale, plus of course there is one of only 3 organic food markets in Paris at Place de Clichy every Saturday morning.
+For organic food lovers there are Naturalia on Place de Clichy and Bio coop at the bottom of rue de clichy plus one of only 3 organic food markets in Paris is at Place de Clichy every Saturday morning.
+There are 2 VEGAN bakeries within a couple of minutes.
 There is also a renowned Herbalist - people come for miles to buy from them.